 Don’t get me wrong, I am not saying that any type of water is fine for consumption.
 You still want to be sure you are purchasing from a reputable company, with a quality product, and an efficient delivery service.

-Once you find that company with the required expertise, review the available options, and try them.
+Once you find that company with the required expertise, taste their water.
 The only way you’re going to discover the best quality bottled water is by sampling the options to see what you prefer.

 Spring water comes from – you guessed it – a natural spring.
 This type of water contains a high amount of minerals to give it a distinctive taste.
 Generally, spring water is filtered several times and then treated with ozone.
-The lack of chlorine leaves it odor-free, as well as, crisp and clean tasting.
+The lack of chlorine leaves it odor-free, crisp, and clean tasting.

-Spring water can come from a variety of different types of locations, including protected underground wells, high altitudes and free-flowing artesian aquifers.
-With spring water, some people decide it’s the best quality bottled water simply because of its reputation.
+Spring water can come from a variety of different types of locations, including protected underground wells, high altitudes, and free-flowing artesian aquifers.
+Some decide it’s the best quality bottled water simply because of its reputation.
 But don’t forget to taste it before buying it.